gayanvirajith/BlueVrSiteProfile/README.md

 1. Please take a copy of the [latest ProcessWire](http://processwire.com/download/).
 2. Download or clone this repositpory into your document root (project root).
 3. Rename it as `site-blue-vr`.
-4. Follow the install guide and select the site-blue-vr as the site profile during the installation.
+4. Follow the install guide and select site-blue-vr as your site profile during the installation.

 ### Screenshots